 - Radius (in metres)

 The file should be saved in CSV format, not have have column headers, and be in the column order set above.
+Please ensure when saving the CSV file, that comma's are used as the separator and not semicolon's which can sometimes be the default when saving in CSV format.
 An example file is shown below:

 For the radius of the geofence, the recommended minimum in metres (based on platform guidelines) are 100 for Android and 50 for iOS.